-Sr. No. On completing the course, the students will be able to: CO1 Use techniques for analyzing analogue and digital electronic circuits CO2 Formulate the concepts of operational amplifier and learn about basic operational amplifier characteristics, OPAMP parameters, applications as inverter, integrator, differentiator etc CO3 Identify the major properties, types and applications of MOSFET, MESFET, UJT, SCR and Multivibrators.
-CO4 Learn digital electronics basics using logic gates and working of major digital devices like flip flops, CMOS, CCD etc CO5 Learn about Karnaugh maps, Flip Flops and counters in detail.
+Sr. No. On completing the course, the students will be able to: CO1 Use techniques for analyzing analogue and digital electronic circuits CO2 Formulate the concepts of operational amplifier and learn about basic operational amplifier characteristics, OPAMP parameters, applications as inverter, integrator, differentiator etc CO3 Identify the major properties, types and applications of MOSFET, UJT, SCR and Multivibrators.
+CO4 Learn digital electronics basics using logic gates and working of major digital devices like flip flops, Registers etc. CO5 Learn about Karnaugh maps, semiconductor memories and counters in detail.

 M.Sc.
-Physics (Under the Honours Scheme) Semester-I MHP-412 MATHEMATICAL PHYSICS
+Physics Semester-I PHY-412 MATHEMATICAL PHYSICS